konpyutaika/nigoapi/pkg/registry/docs/BucketFlowsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **UpdateFlow**
-> VersionedFlow UpdateFlow(ctx, bucketId, flowId, body)
+> VersionedFlow UpdateFlow(ctx, body, bucketId, flowId)
 Update bucket flow

 Updates the flow with the given id in the given bucket.